wiggick/AutoSysVisualizer/README.md

 ### How To Use ###
 I haven't built a gui for this, as it's still just a raw utility for me and I instantiate the object and call the method.

 `dgml = createObject("component","AutoSysVisualizer.cfcs.jilDGML");`

-if you only want to process specific files `dgml.setListGroupFilter("YourGroup");`
+If you only want to process specific files ased on the jil Group setting.

+`dgml.setListGroupFilter("YourGroup");`

 Set the WalkFilter and It will locate that job after parsing the files, and will walk the Associated Boxs, Conditions, and Children

 `dgml.setWalkFilter("JOB_NAME");`

 Give it the path to your folder with the jil files and it will generate the DGML file.

 `dgml.generateDGML(expandPath("../jobs"));`

 ### The MIT License (MIT)